altaga/Effi-Send/README.md

 - [Bridge API](https://docs.privy.io/guide/react/recipes/misc/card-based-funding#_1-enable-debit-card-funding-in-the-dashboard): To top-up the wallet we use Privy's On-Ramp, which allows adding crypto through multiple methods: card payment, receipt from an exchange or direct deposit from another wallet.

 - Batch Balances: Get the balance of multiple tokens at the same time on each network.
+To improve UX/UI.

 ## Chat Services: